UltraStar-Deluxe/format/The UltraStar File Format (v2).md

 >
 > The pitches in this paragraph use [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation).

-The text of a note contain the spoken words of that note (usually a single syllable).
+The text of a note contains the spoken words of that note (usually a single syllable).
 There are no restrictions on the specific text values, in particular spaces can appear at the beginning or end of the note text (or both).

 E.g. before